 Rocky Mountain Chocolates, just a few steps from The General Palmer Hotel.
 The smell of chocolate lures you in from the street to an amazing array of wonderful and delicious treats.
 The friendly staff greets you to offer a sample of the day.
 Hint hint … chocolate dipped strawberries and cherries are perfect for feeding each other.

-Animas Chocolates, located a couple of minutes north of downtown on Main Avenue.
-These signature chocolate confections are excellent and melt-in-your-mouth delicious.
-On a cold winter’s day, share a cup of handcrafted hot chocolate … it will elevate your hot chocolate tastebuds forever.
+Animas Chocolates, located downtown on Main Avenue, these signature chocolate confections are excellent and melt-in-your-mouth delicious.
+On a cold winter’s day, share a cup of their handcrafted hot chocolate … it will elevate your hot chocolate tastebuds forever.